helionmelion/sway-fcitx-workaround/README.md

 	fcitx -r

 This will set variables and the last line will execute fcitx.
-Maybe it is better to use fcitx -D to not run as daemon.

 Inside sway, fcitx-configtool will not work.
 Launching another instance of fcitx will correct this.